Elvin Jones: Influence

 Jones's sense of timing, polyrhythms, dynamics, timbre, and legato phrasing helped bring the drumset to the foreground.
-In a 1970 profile published in Life Magazine, Albert Goldman dubbed Jones "the world's greatest rhythm drummer", and his free-flowing style was a major influence on many leading drummers, including Christian Vander (Magma), Mitch Mitchell (whom Jimi Hendrix called "my Elvin Jones"), Ginger Baker, Bill Bruford, John Densmore (The Doors), Brian Viglione (Dresden Dolls and Violent Femmes) (for whom Elvin was his principal inspiration from age 11), Janet Weiss and Steve Hass.
+In a 1970 profile published in Life magazine, Albert Goldman dubbed Jones "the world's greatest rhythm drummer", and his free-flowing style was a major influence on many leading drummers, including Christian Vander (Magma), Mitch Mitchell (whom Jimi Hendrix called "my Elvin Jones"), Ginger Baker, Bill Bruford, John Densmore (The Doors), Brian Viglione (of The Dresden Dolls and Violent Femmes, for whom Elvin was his principal inspiration from age 11), Janet Weiss, and Steve Hass.